romland/llemmings/README.md

 Just make sure that if you cheated, flag the line with a "HUMAN: ..." comment in the code.

-## Compiling, installing, running
+## 🏃‍♀️ Compiling, installing, running
 Just double click `index.html`.

-## An example
+## ✍️ An example
 Note that this prompt grew over time, it's not like I just wrote it down in one shot and out came good code.
 It's all an iterative process.
 It's a process that feels very much like ... programming.

+TODO

 ## License
 MIT.